geekhmer/geekhmer.github.io/source/_posts/2013-12-19-assets-helper-gem.markdown

 </p>

 <p>
   4. Go to app/assets/javascripts and create a folder name homes like your controller (homes) you create below.
-And input javascript file that you use for controller homes in this folder ( app/assets/javascripts/homes ), and no need to include in application.js file.<br/>
+And input javascript file that you use for controller homes in this folder ( app/assets/javascripts/homes ), and no need to include in application.js file.
 </p>

 <p>